KNaka88/pdf-overlay-1/README.md

 To use S3, you will need to create a execution role with the correct permission.

 ### Triggers and Data
-The trigger event will be a JSON object.The first index of s3Files key should only be for the pdf that will used for overlaying.
-The other s3Files, in this case, are files that will be used as "image" type definitions.
+The trigger event will be a JSON object.
+Is important to notice that the first index of s3Files key should only be for the original pdf that will used for overlaying.
+The other s3Files, in this case, are files that will be used as "image" type definitions later.

 Event structure:
 {